TypeDB 3.0 is live! Get started for free.

 Fetch query

-Let’s use a Fetch query to fetch names and emails for all users in the database:
+Let’s use a fetch pipeline to fetch phone s and email s for all user s in the database:

-private static List<JSON> fetchAllUsers(TypeDBDriver driver, String dbName) {
+private static List<JSON> fetchAllUsers(Driver driver, String dbName) throws TypeDBDriverException {

 answers.forEach(json -> System.out.println("JSON: " + json.toString()));